rndexe/nowtransmitting/src/programmes/workshops/keep-calm-and-spot-the-design-tricks-workshop.md

 thumb: /static/img/g_exhibit_qua_atnvis_2.jpg
 cover: /static/img/C_WK_Coverimage.jpg
 date: 2021-05-15T08:30:00.000Z
-description: "This workshop explores the world of persuasive design and design tricks, which are design decisions on websites, apps, and in advertisements that provoke us emotionally and persuade us to click, share, and buy.
-By becoming aware of our physical and emotional responses to stressful stimuli and the persuasive designs of tech which are rooted in basic psychology, this workshop will help you keep calm and spot the design tricks. "
+description: This workshop explores the world of persuasive design and design tricks, which are design decisions on websites, apps, and in advertisements that provoke us emotionally and persuade us to click, share, and buy.
+By becoming aware of our physical and emotional responses to stressful stimuli and the persuasive designs of tech which are rooted in basic psychology, this workshop will help you keep calm and spot the design tricks.
 condition: "This workshop is exclusively for 15 to 28 year olds. "
 link: http://bit.ly/workshop-hisayasu
 expertname: Louise Hisayasu